 Origin and meaning of RSV Nuyina

 'nuyina’ means ‘southern lights’ in palawa kani, the language of Tasmanian Aborigines.
-It is pronounced noy‑yee‑nah (watch the video above or listen to an audio pronunciation).
+It is pronounced noy‑yee‑nah (watch the video above to learn how to pronounce it or listen to an audio pronunciation).

 The southern lights, also known as aurora australis, are an atmospheric phenomenon formed over Antarctica that reaches northwards to light up Australian — and particularly Tasmanian — skies.
 Australia’s current long-serving icebreaker, the RSV Aurora Australis, bears the name of the southern lights, while the first Australian Antarctic ship, Sir Douglas Mawson’s SY Aurora was named after the same phenomenon.

 The name RSV Nuyina continues this theme and forms another chapter in the story of connection between Australia and Antarctica, which has played out historically over the past century and geologically over a much longer time frame.

 RSV Nuyina recognises the long connection that Tasmanian Aboriginal people have with the evocative southern lights.
 Tasmanian Aboriginal people were the most southerly on the planet during the last ice age.
 The adaptability and resilience of the Tasmanian Aborigines, who travelled in canoes to small islets in the Southern Ocean, are qualities emulated by our modern-day Antarctic expeditioners as they travel south.

 The word nuyina was first shared by Aborigines with government agent George Augustus Robinson in August 1831, near Ansons Bay in Tasmania’s northeast.
 He wrote in his journal: 'The natives last night saw an electric spark in the atmosphere, at which they appeared frightened, and one of them told them not to mention it as they would all be sick if they did… the natives of Cape Portland call it noi.hee.ner’.